 We provide planning support for public and private infrastructure developers.
 This includes rail development, pipelines (utility networks), flood defence schemes and airport-related development.

 Collaboration and joint venture

 Infrastructure planning requires joined-up public and private sector thinking.
-Budgets are stretched, planning regimes have changed, and local authorities now engage and plan for energy delivery.
+Budgets are stretched, planning regimes have changed, and local authorities can engage and plan for energy delivery.
 Line Planning can bring these two sectors together.
 We combine our skills and knowledge to navigate the environmental planning and decision-making processes, deal with regulatory compliance and set up communication and consultation structures.

 The scientific and cultural issues must satisfy the relevant policy tests and legal process.
-We work with the technical experts.
-Town planning is both art and science.
+We work with technical experts.

 Collaborating with the engineering and technical expertise is essential to produce the outputs for successful project acceptability.